Visiting Brunei for a short or long layover and need tips on what to do? You’ve come to the right place!

 3. Ride-hailing app

-According to the DartBrunei app, you have the option to pay the fixed price or have a metered taxi.
+According to the DartBrunei app, you have the option to pay the fixed price, have a metered taxi, or rent the driver and pay by the hour.
 Currently, payment is in cash or via Dart Credits which you top up via a Visa or Mastercard credit card.

 Brunei Tourist Information